 Poor attic venting could also be a cause, but any state that results in excessive wetness can promote rot over time.
 One strategy to fight the issue would be to place a vapor barrier between the interior of your home, which could decrease the quantity of wetness that goes right into a wall and help the moisture escape from your wall as well as the insulating material.
 A qualified contractor or home inspector would be able to better advise you on selecting the proper vapor barrier to protect your home for years to come.

-In case you see mold growing, stains or worse in your home, this can be the result from insufficient or defective shingle underlayment which is allowing water to seep into the home.
+In case you see mold growing, stains, or worse in your home, this can be the result of insufficient or defective shingle underlayment which is allowing water to seep into the home.
 Insufficient venting may also function as the perpetrator, which causes excessive wetness— where mildew and mold flourish.

-In case you see that the shingles are dry or nearly break when touched, that means it’s time to put money into a fresh roof and they've reached the conclusion of the useful life.
+In case you see that the shingles are dry or nearly break when touched, that means it’s time to put money into a fresh roof and they've concluded the useful life.

 A potential cause of higher cooling costs may be attic venting that is inadequate, demanding the cooling system to run excessively.
 When it's hot outside, insufficient venting will trap air in your attic space, creating the need for your AC system to run and work more, or leaving your house's inside hotter and not as cozy.
 In both cold and hot weather, moisture in this space may become trapped if it’s not insulated correctly.

 At least annually, either have a qualified home inspector or roofer examine your roof.
 Be on the lookout for rust spots on flashing, wear on your shingles, and shingles which are missing, broken, curled, and cracked; moss and lichen growing; and any discoloration and peeling paint.